ourcodingclub/ourcodingclub.github.io/_tutorials/spatial-modelling-inla.md

                          Mod_Point2$summary.random$spatial.field2$sd)
 ```

-We need to create spatial objects for the mean and variance of the GRF
+We need to create spatial objects for the mean and variance of the GRF.

 ```R
 require(raster)